vespaman/Smoothieware-CHMT/README.md

 ### This fork is about DMA on the serial/RS232 hardware with (or without) handshaking and increased + more reliable throughput.

 With this branch, DMA is implemented on rx as well as tx with hardware flow control.
-Hardware flow control can be disabled by setting rts_cts_handshake to false in config.defaults (However this is not tested yet).
-So in theory, this branch should work with stock machine, up to 921600 Baud, as long as confirmation flow control is still enabled in OpenPnP.
-This may depend on the serial-USB adapter though, as it need to have enough rx buffer at these speeds.
+Hardware flow control can be disabled by setting rts_cts_handshake to false in config.defaults.
+So in theory, this branch should work with stock machine, up to 115200 Baud (CHM-T36), as long as confirmation flow control is still enabled in OpenPnP.
+(115200 comes from the limitation of the rs232 level shifter, U33, populated on the controller board).
+A CHM-T48 should be able to achieve 480kBaud.
+Note; the author has long since updated his machine to RTS/CTS and non-RS232 levels, so using a stock machine is currently untested.

 In order to benefit from higher thoughput and hardware flow control, you will need to modify your control board.
 The changes needed can be defined in two; one for the actual hardware flow control, and one for increased bitrate.
 The latter probably needs the former to be useful.

-If you want achieve >1Mbit, you will also need to remove the rs232 signalling level, and connect the USB-serial uart directly to the isolators.
+This guide presumes that you want to go all in, and go for logic signalling levels directly to the isolators.
+Normally 3.3V signalling level.
-OpenPnP can currently do up to 4MBaud so this is the standard rate.

 Both 36 and 48 models share the same control board, with a little difference; the 48 has a native rs422 interface populated, whereas the 36 has rs232.
 #### For the 48 models, the following needs to be done;